httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 Connections can be dropped due to a variety of network or transport layer reasons triggered by endpoints or on-path elements.

-This specification defines a new mechanism for resumable uploads from client to server in a way that can be bootstrapped from conventional HTTP uploads.
+This specification defines a new mechanism for resumable uploads from client to server that can seamlessly fall back to conventional uploads.
 When an upload is interrupted, clients can send subsequent requests to query the server state and use this information to send the remaining representation data.
 Alternatively, they can cancel the upload entirely.
 Unlike ranged downloads, this protocol does not support transferring an upload as multiple requests in parallel.

 Utilizing resumable uploads, applications can recover from unintended interruptions, but also interrupt an upload on purpose to later resume it, for example, when a user wants to pause an upload, the device's network connectivity changes, or bandwidth should be saved for higher priority tasks.